Carlo Gesualdo: Ferrara years

-By 1594, Gesualdo had arranged for another marriage, this time to Leonora d'Este, the niece of Duke Alfonso II.
+By 1594, Gesualdo had remarried, this time to Leonora d'Este, the niece of Duke Alfonso II.
 That year, Gesualdo ventured to Ferrara, the home of the d'Este court and also one of the centers of progressive musical activity in Italy, especially the madrigal; Gesualdo was especially interested in meeting Luzzasco Luzzaschi, one of the most forward-looking composers in the genre.
-Leonora was married to Gesualdo and moved with him back to his estate in 1597.
+Leonora moved with Gesualdo back to his estate in 1597.
 In the meantime, he engaged in more than two years of creative activity in the innovative environment of Ferrara, surrounded by some of the finest musicians in Italy.
 While in Ferrara, he published his first book of madrigals.
 He also worked with the concerto delle donne, the three virtuoso female singers who were among the most renowned performers in the country, and for whom many other composers wrote music.

 In a letter of 25 June 1594, Gesualdo indicated he was writing music for the three women in the concerto delle donne; however, it is probable that some of the music he wrote, for example, that in the newly developing monodic and/or concertato styles, has not survived.